Published On: Apr 29 2013 06:40:57 PM EDTUpdated On: Apr 30 2015 02:00:00 AM EDT

 1883: French painter Édouard Manet, a pivotal figure in the transition from Realism to Impressionism, dies of rheumatism and untreated syphilis at the age of 51 in Paris, France.
 Some of Manet's masterworks include "The Luncheon on the Grass" and "Olympia."

-1877: Alice B. Toklas, the companion to writer Gertrude Stein for nearly 40 years until Stein's death in 1946, is born in San Francisco, Calif.
+1877: Alice B. Toklas, the companion to writer Gertrude Stein for nearly 40 years until Stein's death in 1946, is born in San Francisco, California.
 Toklas and Stein met in Paris in 1907 and hosted parties that attracted expatriate American writers, such as Ernest Hemingway, Paul Bowles, Thornton Wilder and Sherwood Anderson, and avant-garde painters, including Picasso, Matisse and Braque.
 Stein's bestselling memoir, published in 1933, was titled "The Autobiography of Alice B. Toklas."

 1859: Charles Dickens' "A Tale of Two Cities" is first published in serial form in a literary magazine.